-Upon delivery of each of our vessels to the Taurus Pool, we are required to advance \$250,000 for working capital purposes, plus approximately 2,000 metric tonnes of bunkers.
+Upon delivery of each of our vessels to the Taurus Tankers LR2 Pool, we are required to advance \$250,000 for working capital purposes, plus approximately 2,000 metric tonnes of bunkers.
 We may be required to advance additional working capital funds from time to time.
 Working capital advances will be returned to us when a vessel no longer participates in the pool, less any set-offs for outstanding liabilities or contingencies.
-Please read Note 14(e) to our consolidated financial statements included in this Annual Report.
+Please read Item 18 - Financial Statements: Note 13(h) - Related Party Transactions

 Term and Termination.
 There is no specific expiration date for the Taurus Pooling Agreement.
 However, the pool may be wound up upon unanimous agreement of all participants or upon 180 days advance notice by Taurus Tankers.
-A pool participant may withdraw from the Taurus Pool upon at least 90 days' notice and shall cease to participate in the Taurus Pool if, among other things, it materially breaches the Taurus Pooling Agreement and fails to resolve the breach within a specified cure period or experiences certain bankruptcy events.
+A pool participant may withdraw from the Taurus Tankers LR2 Pool upon at least 90 days' notice and shall cease to participate in the Taurus Tankers LR2 Pool if, among other things, it materially breaches the Taurus Pooling Agreement and fails to resolve the breach within a specified cure period or experiences certain bankruptcy events.